---

 Non-compliance with regulations can lead to significant financial penalties.
 For example, violations of GDPR can result in fines of up to 4% of a company’s revenue.
 This underscores the critical need for fintechs to prioritize data protection and regulatory adherence.

 Effective risk management is the backbone of fintech success, ensuring operational stability and fostering trust among stakeholders.
-Fintech companies face unique challenges, from regulatory compliance to cybersecurity threats, making proactive strategies essential for mitigating risks and maintaining growth.
+For fintech startups seeking funding, risk management strategies are essential for mitigating risks and maintaining growth.

 Building specialized teams focused on risk management is a critical first step.
 These teams should be equipped with expertise in regulatory frameworks, financial analysis, and cybersecurity.
 Their role extends beyond identifying risks to actively monitoring and responding to emerging threats, ensuring the company remains agile in a dynamic environment.